frenchchoco/motomulti/README.md

 I got banned from all the Motoswap TG groups for making the following tweet: https://twitter.com/fluffmoney/status/1782036629424673036

 Everything in the tweet is 100% factual and comes from the devs themselves.
 This is the first written post on X on the matter AFAIK.
-(Don't ask me why the devs didn't make an announcement post of all this...)
+Don't ask me why the devs didn't make an announcement post of all this...
+It was allegedly "mentioned in X Spaces" (months after the token had been created with the fixed supply, BTW), but I (and many others) don't have the time to listen to all the Spaces on X.

 Since we got paid for finishing this bot and the web UI, I will.
 (I'm not that shady as others might be.)

 However, don't expect me to be super involved after all this.
 Progress will be slower and in my own tempo.

+Even so, I'll be around in the largest Moto Telegram chat I'm still in (https://t.me/motobikeridersclub), find me there if you need help (my profile: https://t.me/tamassengel)!

 # Extra features compared to motogiga